-Many people assume that Komodo dragons live exclusively at Komodo Island.
+Many people assume that Komodo dragons live exclusively on Komodo Island.
 However, this is not true.
 The neighbor Rinca Island hosts a significant population of this prehistoric reptile too.
-The dragon’s population is slightly lower here, only around 1300 Komodo compared to 1700 Komodo in Komodo Island.
+The dragon’s population is slightly lower here, only around 1.300 Komodo compared to 1.700 Komodo on Komodo Island.

 Rinca’s landscape is almost identical to Komodo’s, but there are some slight differences.
 Apart from the same rough limestone hills with dry forests as Komodo’s, Rinca island has a wider area of open grassland.
 Also, unlike in Komodo, there’s a village on the island, although undeveloped and with limited basic facilities.

 In Rinca, there’s a higher chance for Komodo sighting.
-The higher number of Komodo’s population, the exposed savannah grassland, and fewer trees to shelter under, all make Komodo easier to be spotted.
+Besides Komodo population, the exposed savannah grassland, and fewer trees to shelter under, all make Komodo easier to be spotted.

 Rinca Island The Komodo’s Dragon Trek

 Visitors can choose between three routes when trekking on the island.
 A short route (around 30 minutes) is perfect for anyone having limited time.
 This route is also better suited for families with children, as the short route will provide them with an easy walk with less hiking.